|

 This

-waiting for a latch that is currently busy (held by another process).
+wait indicates that the process is waiting for a latch that is currently busy (held by another process).

 When

-V$SESSION_WAIT view, it means the process failed to obtain the latch in the willing-to-wait mode after spinning _SPIN_COUNT times and went to sleep.
+you see a latch free wait event in the V$SESSION_WAIT view, it means the process failed to obtain the latch in the willing-to-wait mode after spinning _SPIN_COUNT times and went to sleep.
 When processes compete heavily for latches, they will also consume more CPU resources because of spinning.
 The result is a higher response time |

 If the

-significant then it is best to determine which latches are suffering from contention. |
+TIME spent waiting for latches is significant then it is best to determine which latches are suffering from contention. |

 A latch